nfiniity/carla/Util/Docker/README.md

 ## Building the Docker images

 Navigate to `carla/Util/Docker` and use the following commands, each one will take a long time.

+### Image 1 - Unreal Engine 4
-First, let's create a Docker image containing a compiled version of Unreal Engine 4 version `24.3`.
-Change the version if needed.
+First, let's create a Docker image containing a compiled version of Unreal Engine 4 version using the Carla forked repository and branch.
+Change the branch if needed.

+This will by default ask for the user Git credentials.
+You can also use -username my_user -password my_password Be aware that your password won't work has GitHub does not allow that for security reasons.
+Therefore, you should use a GitHub Authentification token with repository access.
+Cf: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ```
-ue4-docker build 4.24.3 --no-engine --no-minimal
+ue4-docker build --linux --target=source custom -repo=https://github.com/CarlaUnreal/UnrealEngine.git -branch=carla
 ```

+### Image 2 - Prerequisites to build Carla
 Next, this will build the image with all the necessary requisites to build Carla in a **Ubuntu 18.04**

 ```
 docker build -t carla-prerequisites -f Prerequisites.Dockerfile .
 ```

+### Image 3 - Carla
 Finally create the actual Carla image, it will search for `carla-prerequisites:latest`:

 ```